 Concept of magnetic field, Oersted's experiment.
 Biot - Savart law and its application.
-Ampere's Circuital law and its applications to infinitely long straight wire, straight and toroidal solenoids (only qualitative treatment).
-Force on a moving charge in uniform magnetic and electric fields, cyclotron.
+Ampere's Circuital law and its applications to infinitely long straight wire, solenoids (only qualitative straight treatment).
+Force on a moving charge in uniform magnetic and electric fields.
 Force on a current-carrying conductor in a uniform magnetic field, force between two parallel current-carrying conductors-definition of ampere, torque experienced by a current loop in uniform magnetic field; moving coil galvanometer - its sensitivity.
 Conversion of galvanometer into an ammeter and a voltmeter.

-(ii) Magnetism and Matter:
+(ii) Magnetism and Matter

-A current loop as a magnetic dipole, its magnetic dipole moment, magnetic dipole moment of a revolving electron, magnetic field intensity due to a magnetic dipole (bar magnet) on the axial line and equatorial line, torque on a magnetic dipole (bar magnet) in a uniform magnetic field; bar magnet as an equivalent solenoid, magnetic field lines; earth's magnetic field magnetic elements. and Diamagnetic, paramagnetic, ferromagnetic substances, with examples.
+A current loop as a magnetic dipole, its magnetic dipole moment, magnetic dipole moment of a revolving electron, magnetic field intensity due to a magnetic dipole (bar magnet) on the axial line and equatorial line (Qualitative only) torque on a magnetic dipole (bar magnet) in a uniform magnetic field; bar magnet as an equivalent solenoid.
+Diamagnetic, paramagnetic, and ferromagnetic substances, with examples.
 Electromagnets and factors affecting their strengths, permanent magnets.